Cambodia closes markets to curb COVID-19, thousands plead for food | Health

 Cambodia closes markets to curb COVID-19, thousands plead for food

-Cambodia closed all markets in the capital Phnom Penh on Saturday to contain a spike in coronavirus infections as thousands of families plead for food during a two-week lockdown.
-The Southeast Asian country has one of the world's smallest coronavirus caseloads, but an outbreak that started in late February has seen overall cases spike to 8,848 and 61 deaths.
+Cambodia closed all markets in the capital Phnom Penh on Saturday to contain a surge in coronavirus infections and thousands of families pleaded to the government for food as a two-week lockdown continued.

+Cambodia also reported a daily record of 10 new coronavirus deaths on Saturday, its health ministry said, as infections spike following an outbreak first detected in late February.
+The latest figures take the country's overall number of cases to 9,359.
+Cambodia until recently had one of the world's lowest numbers of infections.
+It has reported 71 deaths, all in the past two months.

 Phnom Penh went into lockdown on April 15 and has declared some districts "red zones," banning people from leaving their homes except for medical reasons.
-In a new order issued on late Friday, Phnom Penh City Hall said all markets are to be closed from Saturday till May 7, saying that they have seen rising infections in markets and urged vendors and guards to get tested for COVID-19.
+In a new order issued on late Friday, Phnom Penh City Hall said all markets are to be closed from Saturday until May 7, adding that they have seen rising infections in markets and urging vendors and guards to get tested for COVID-19.

-"During the implementation of the Royal Government of Cambodia's lockdown measures, the Phnom Penh Municipal Administration has been paying close attention to the evolving status of COVID-19 epidemic," the City Hall said in a statement.
-"Focusing on vendors in all markets in Phnom Penh, it has seen continuous infection rate at a worrying high risk and urgent measures are needed to prevent," the statement added.

-As part of the efforts to provide food to people who couldn't leave their homes in lockdown areas, city officials have given thousands of families 25kg of rice, a box of soy sauce, a bag of fish sauce, and a bag of canned fish, according to the City Hall's Facebook page.
-In the government Telegram group set up recently for people to request emergency food aid from authorities, thousands of people have requested food aid.
+City officials have given thousands of families who can't leave their homes 25kg of rice, a box of soy sauce, a bag of fish sauce and a bag of canned fish, according to the City Hall's Facebook page.
+A government Telegram group set up recently for people seeking emergency food aid, has received thousands of requests.

-"My name is Tun Sreyphos and I ask for aid during the lockdown. .. some families are 11," said Tun Sreyphos in the Telegram group.
 "I and my family ask for immediate assistance in the form of essential daily food...
-I had completely lost my family income due to the closure of the factory and the lockdown," said Thorn Meng who has a family of 5.
+I have completely lost my family income due to the closure of the factory and the lockdown," said Thorn Meng who has a family of 5.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)